- In Case of Emergency

 Please use our online booking form to schedule your appointment (Before printing or closing the appointment page, please make a note of the password provided (it is case sensitive) in your confirmation letter.
 The password is required if you wish to cancel or make changes to your appointment).

 All appointment services for non-immigrant visas -- tourist, student, work, temporary workers, exchange, etc. -- are provided at no additional charge.
 Please click here for information on fees.
 To schedule a visa appointment, please click here.
 Visa applications are accepted by appointment only.

-Please click here to read a general list of security procedures for U.S. Consulate Toronto.
+Please click here to read a general list of security procedures for U.S. Consulate Quebec.
 Any visitor who declines to be screened by U.S. Consulate security personnel will be prohibited from entering the Consulate.

 The following persons may accompany a visa applicant during Consular-related visits:

 - Interpreter: Applicants may bring one interpreter if they do not speak English well enough to participate in an interview.
 Note: The working language of the U.S. government is English.
 The applicant is responsible for providing a translator for any language other than English, even if that language is an official language of Canada, i.e. French.